This is a tale of the bright sunny south, and one who lived there, long ago. He was a pheasant, and his name was Francis Quillington.

 “Sir,” said Francis Quillington.
 “I couldn’t possibly impose.
 Oats, you know, are really no fit food for a pheasant.”

-And with that he leapt off the table and wandered home to bed.
+And with that he politely released himself from the woodcutters grasp and wandered home to bed.